 - O1) A properly fitting helmet that meets the current N.A. standards or current Snell standard is required to be worn by all pilots in Competition.
 Mountain bike helmets are not allowed.
 An helmet is mandatory, Freestyle excepted.
 It is further recommended that any helmet involved in an accident be returned to the appropriate manufacturer for inspection.
 At least 2/3 of the helmet must be of bright orange, bright red, bright yellow or bright international orange color.
 It is highly recommended that these colors are fluorescent, so they can be clearly visible in the water. - O2) A life jacket will be worn by all pilots and at all times when on the water.
 It is required that the life jacket shall be designed for racing.
-Every pilot shall verify his flotation equipment to function properly when requested. - During the tests, the training and the races, it is mandatory to carry an independent dorsal back protection, goggles, closed footwear and gloves.
-For runabout: leg protection is also required. - 04) Every pilot shall verify his flotation equipment to function properly when requested. - 05) It is required that all jackets have a minimum of two buckle¬ type straps across closures. - 06) All participants must wear closed footwear when riding A.B. - 07) A long wetsuit must be carried used during all the competitions, Free practice, qualification, training and race, except for freestyle.
-The jeans, sweaters or shorts are prohibited. - 08) The O.O.D., Race Director or technical commissioner has the authority to prohibit the Use of any helmet, life jacket or other equipment which they may consider unsafe, insufficient protection or inadequate. - 09) No pilot shall participate in an Event with any type of splint, including but not limited to, a cast or brace applied to his body without showing written authorization from an approved medical doctor and approval by the O.O.D. at the Event. - 10) The O.O.D, Race Director or technical commissioner may forbid a rider to depart with his equipment, should they find it inadequate.
+Every pilot shall verify his/her flotation equipment to function properly when requested. - During the tests, the training and the races, it is mandatory to carry an independent dorsal back protection, goggles, closed footwear and gloves.
+For runabout: leg protection is also required. - 04) Every pilot shall verify his/her flotation equipment to function properly when requested. - 05) It is required that all jackets have a minimum of two buckle¬ type straps across closures. - 06) All participants must wear closed footwear when riding A.B. - 07) A long wetsuit must be carried used during all the competitions, Free practice, qualification, training and race, except for freestyle.
+The jeans, sweaters or shorts are prohibited. - 08) The O.O.D., Race Director or technical commissioner has the authority to prohibit the Use of any helmet, life jacket or other equipment which they may consider unsafe, insufficient protection or inadequate. - 09) No pilot shall participate in an Event with any type of splint, including but not limited to, a cast or brace applied to his/her body without showing written authorization from an approved medical doctor and approval by the O.O.D. at the Event. - 10) The O.O.D, Race Director or technical commissioner may forbid a rider to depart with his/her equipment, should they find it inadequate.
 In the Event of an accident a new inspection can be required by the O.O.D/Race Director. - 11) All Aquabike will be required to pass a safety inspection before being allowed to compete.
 The Technical inspector will remove any Aquabike from Competition that does not meet all safety requirements.
 Damaged or broken safety equipment not detected before or during a race, is no grounds for Disqualification after completion of that race, unless pilot is black flagged. - 12) The question of how many Aquabike in each class shall be inspected is left to the discretion of the O.O.D. and the Technical inspector, except in those cases where the procedure is set forth in the Technical Rules for any given class.
-During the course of the Riders Briefing, it shall be the duty of the Technical Inspector to announce how many of the lead Aquabike in each class shall report to the Inspector for inspection immediately after the running of their Event. - 13) For the endurance the requirements of the personal equipment are mentioned in the race instructions. - 14) The driver assistants will wear closed shoes to the hold of launching on the pre-grid in the area of assistance and on the start line.
+During the course of the Riders Briefing, it shall be the duty of the Technical Inspector to announce how many of the lead Aquabike in each class shall report to the Inspector for inspection immediately after the running of their Event. - 13) For the endurance the requirements of the personal equipment are mentioned in the race instructions. - 14) The rider assistants will wear closed shoes to the hold of launching on the pre-grid in the area of assistance and on the start line. - 15) Certified protective equipment (PPE) should be allowed to be worn as desired for the user's own safety.
+Every athlete should be allowed to protect themselves as best as possible with certified protectors for their own safety and injury prevention.